mdrisco4/National-Parks/templates.md

-You are welcome to use the following as starter HTML templates for your components...
+You are welcome to use the following as starter HTML templates and styles for your components...

 #### Navigation